-The chiller should be located in a position as close as practical to the process and to the refrigeration units.
+Locate the falling film chiller as close as practical to the process and to the condensing units.
 A drain should be close by for draining the chiller.

-When selecting a location for the Mueller falling film chiller, disassembly for cleaning and the possible future addition of more vertical evaporator plates should be considered.
-To take full advantage of the chiller's "easy-clean" feature, a 3' clearance should be left on each side of the chiller and a clearance equal to the length of the evaporator plate should be left at the end (opposite refrigeration connections).
+Consider ease of disassembly for cleaning and the possible future addition of more vertical evaporator plates when selecting a location for the falling film chiller.
+To take full advantage of the chiller's easy-clean feature, a 3-foot clearance on each side of the chiller and a clearance equal to the length of the evaporator plate should remain at the end opposite the refrigeration connections.